Secrover/Secrover/README.md

 You can run Secrover easily using Docker without installing any local dependencies.

-From your external project directory (the one containing `config.yaml`), run:
+From the folder where you created your `config.yaml`, run:

 ### ▶️ With private repositories (.env required)